sesam-community/sesam-py/readme.usage.md

-  test            Upload, run and verify output stop            Stop any running schedulers (for example if the client was prematurely terminated or disconnected) update-schemas  Generate schemas for all datatypes (only works in connector development context) connector-init  Initialize a connector in the working directory with a sample manifest, template and system add-datatype    Add a new datatype to the local template config (only works in connector development context) expand          Expand a connector without running other operations (upload or validate). run-pytest      Runs Python tests in the specified folder using the pytest framework.
-The folder must be placed on the same level as the pipes and systems.
+  test            Upload, run and verify output stop            Stop any running schedulers (for example if the client was prematurely terminated or disconnected) update-schemas  Generate schemas for all datatypes (only works in connector development context) connector_init  Initialize a connector in the working directory with a sample manifest, template and system expand          Expand a connector without running other operations (upload or validate). run-pytest      Runs Python tests in the specified folder using the pytest framework.
+The folder must be placed on the same level as the pipes and systems. format          Formats pipes, systems, testdata, and expected files in the same way that the portal does, just offline now instead.

 positional arguments:
   command               a valid command from the list above